tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 You can run multiple tasks in a single invocation, for example::

-   $ invoke clean docs sdist wheel
+   $ invoke clean docs build

 That one command will remove all superflous cache, testing, and build files, render the documentation, and build a source distribution and a wheel distribution.